IRS Forms

 When To Submit

 Timing drives outcomes.
 Your Form 1127 must be received by the IRS on or before the payment due date for your return, not including any filing extension you took, or by the due date on a deficiency bill.
 Waiting until after the deadline almost always means denial.
+The IRS uses a received-date standard, not a postmark date, so mailing on the due date is generally too late.
 File as soon as you realize paying by the due date would create undue hardship.

 What The IRS Looks For